michelhaddad/blockchain-vaccination-platform/README.md

 5. An Express REST server that communicates with the Blockchain.

-6. A web interface interact with the Blockchain network.
+6. A web interface to interact with the Blockchain network and visualize data and transactions.

-### Eventual goal
-To fill

 ### Project background

-This project was developed for our Multidisciplinary project at Saint Joseph University  .
+This project was part of the Multidisciplinary project at Saint Joseph University.

 ## Getting Started